zzz0906/LeetCode/2020_September/Readme.md

 **attention:we need to slides A also slides B it's different you can think the last column if you just slide A the last column always in the outside except no slides but if you slides B the A left column can be inside!
 Or it means you can slides left and up (let B right and down!) **

 YES!
 AC!

+## Word Pattern

+char => String ??

+Just MAP.

+WE can use emplace_back and lambda function!

+but ! abba , "dog dog dog dog" shall be false...
+It's a little bit different but I think it can be true loosely.

+we can just add a string => char bi-direction is ac!!